iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Options

-- `-d`, `--with-deps` - determine files to commit by tracking dependencies to the named target DVC-file(s).
+- `-d`, `--with-deps` - determine files to commit by tracking dependencies to the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-By traversing all stage dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
 This means DVC will not commit files referenced later in the pipeline than the named target(s).

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.